-\subsection{Implementation Details}
+\section{Implementation Details}

-In Table \ref{tab:arch}, we show detailed architecture of the proposed model.
-We show each module operation with its source input and output settings in the table.
-Output size is shown in the order of $Channels\times Height\times Width$.
-It is worth noting that for a pretrained StyleGAN2 generating a $512\times512$ resolution image, total 8 stages (1 stage without and 7 stages with upsampling) are included, and we combined every two stages in Table \ref{tab:arch} for simplicity.
+In Table \ref{tab:arch}, we show the architectural details of the proposed model, including each module operation with its source input and output settings.
+The output size is shown in the order of $Channels\times Height\times Width$.
+It is worth noting that for a pretrained StyleGAN2 generating $512\times512$ resolution images, a total of 8 stages (1 stage without and 7 stages with upsampling) are included, and we combined every two stages in Table \ref{tab:arch} for simplicity.

-We implemented our model by Pytorch, and StyleGAN2 is implemented based on its \href{https://github.com/rosinality/stylegan2-pytorch}{Pytorch version re-implementation}.
-Pretrained StyleGAN2 model is taken from \href{https://github.com/TencentARC/GFPGAN}{GFPGAN} \cite{wang2021towards}, where they provided the parameters for a $512\times512$ generator model.
+We implemented our model with Pytorch, and StyleGAN2 is implemented based on its \href{https://github.com/rosinality/stylegan2-pytorch}{Pytorch version reimplementation}.
+The pretrained StyleGAN2 model is taken from \href{https://github.com/TencentARC/GFPGAN}{GFPGAN} \cite{wang2021towards}, where they provided the parameters for a $512\times512$ generator model.
 We selected $K=12$ for our model.
-During training, batch size is set to 16, and learning rate is set to $5\times10^{-5}$ and then decayed by a factor of 10 at every 10 epochs.
-We trained the model with Adam optimizer \cite{kingma2015adam} for total 25 epochs to report the final results.
+During training, the batch size is set to 16, and the learning rate is set to $5\times10^{-5}$ and then decayed by a factor of 10 every 10 epochs.
+During training, the StyleGAN2 decoder is fixed, and only the encoder and the predictor are optimized.
+We trained the model with the Adam optimizer \cite{kingma2015adam} for a total of 25 epochs to report the final results.
 The whole model is trained using eight NVIDIA 1080Ti GPUs.